Title 15A: Adoption Act

 (D) any subsequent medical, psychological, psychiatric and dental information and diagnosis, and a record of any immunizations and health care received while in foster or other care;

-(E) any physical, sexual, or emotional abuse known to have been suffered by the minor;
+(E) any physical, sexual, or emotional abuse known to have been experienced by the minor;

 (F) enrollment and performance in school, results of educational testing, and any special educational needs; and